dbores3/Products-Catalogue-App/Boozt Full-Stack Module.md

 ## Installation

-Boozt Module requires NPM/Yarn, PHP & Mysql/MariaDB to run.
+Products Catalogue App requires NPM/Yarn, PHP & Mysql/MariaDB to run.

 Serve the Back-End's code, so the React can fetch the data from it.